thehajime/asiabsdcon-1803/content.md

  - Real-world program is not always familiar with ns-3
  - not integrated with (ns-3) script/helper
  - sparse documents/tools/output

+- But it's definitelly useful
+ - no need to develop a model
+ - improve a realism
+ - always reproducible
- - but you will get certain benefits !
+ - you will get certain benefits !

 >>>